FactomProject/FactomDocs/factomDataStructureDetails.md

 ##### Signature bitfield

 This set of bytes indicates which M of the N signatures are present.
 The number of bits set to 1 specifies the number of signatures.
 The position of the bits specify which subset the M signatures are provided.
 The number of bytes is determined by N in the RCD.
 The number of bytes is ceiling(N/8).
 A 1 in the most significant bit of the first byte signifies the presence of a signature from the first pubkey in the RCD.
 The most significant bit of the second byte is for the 9th pubkey.
 Finding the number of signatures to parse is done by counting the number of bits set.

 For example, a 3 of 10 multisig might have a bitfield like this: 00101000 01000000.
 The third, 5th and 10th keys have signatures provided.

 ##### Sighash Type

-Factom note: these will be expanded and better defined soon.

 This field is modeled after Bitcoin's [OP_CHECKSIG](https://en.bitcoin.it/wiki/OP_CHECKSIG).
 It allows the signer of this input to specify how the transaction can be reconfigured without resigning.
 For the initial release of Factoids, only Sighash_All is supported.
 The value must be set to 0x00 for version 0 of the transaction.

 The signature covers Header, Outputs, and Inputs.
-The RCD is protected from tampering because the signed inputs specify only 1 possible RCD.
+The RCD is protected from tampering because the signed inputs specify only one possible RCD.

 Note: For the token sale, a raw Ed25519 pubkey is included in an OP_RETURN output along with the payment to the sale multisig address.
 The the genesis block will contain a transaction which outputs to many 1 of 1 addresses.
 There will be an output for each of the Bitcoin payments' specified pubkeys.
 The addresses will be derived from the exposed pubkeys.

 Some later RCD types will be added.
 Output types supporting [atomic cross](https://en.bitcoin.it/wiki/Atomic_cross-chain_trading) chain swaps and [time locking](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki) outputs are desirable.
 Output scripts are also useful and desirable, but can open security holes.
 They are not critical for the first release of Factom, so we will implement them later.
 This would give us the ability to make conditional outputs (IF, AND, OR, etc).
 Nesting is also desirable but undefined in this version.
 This would give multisig within a multisig transaction.
+Implementing scripts will give all the intermediate RCD types, so possibly going directly to scripts can bypass a special atomic cross chain swap, etc.

 Ed25519 allows for threshold multisig in a single signature, but that cryptography will have to come later.
 For now, multisig is based on multiple independent pubkeys and multiple signatures.